 Note that a lot of what we’ll learn in this module is applicable to a broad range of actions, not just actions related to the environment.
 How can you get your roommates to keep your apartment clean?
 How can societies get everyone to contribute to public services?
 These topics and many others are informed by the content in Module 4.

 By the end of Module 4, you should be able to:

 - explain the difference between individual action and collective action;

-- define collective action problems, as well as specific types of collective action problems: the prisoner's dilemma and the tragedy of the commons;
+- define collective action problems, as well as a specific types of collective action problems: the tragedy of the commons;

-- explain the three types of solutions to collective action problems: government regulation, private ownership, and community mobilization;
+- explain the three types of solutions to collective action problems: government regulation, private ownership, and community self-organization;

 What is due for Module 4?

-For specific due dates for Module 4, please refer to Canvas.
+For specific due dates for Written Assignment 4, please refer to Canvas.